cchanto/bluegreen-deployment-poc/README.md

 There are two  types of the diagram in this repo; I am going to explain what is the whole idea of them.
 1- there is a complete diagram with all teh component of your eks infrastructure in AWS as a cloud service solution; most of those services I chose since there is a lot of advantages of using them since the third part tool provide more reliability to the company in terms you don't need to depend of only one single service

-Gitlab CICD delivering
+-Gitlab CICD delivering
-Slack  notification channel
+-Slack  notification channel
-Terraform for Iac
+-Terraform for Iac
-Argos CD for Rollouts
+-Argos CD for Rollouts

 # Using blue/green deployments for progressive delivery